 Unless a recipient who receives Restricted Stock makes an election under Section 83(b) of the Internal Revenue Code, the recipient generally is not required to recognize ordinary income on the award of the Restricted Stock.
 Instead, on the date the shares vest (i.e., become transferable and no longer subject to forfeiture), the recipient will be required to recognize ordinary income in an amount equal to the excess, if any, of the fair market value of the shares on such date over the amount, if any, paid for such shares.
 If a recipient makes a Section 83(b) election, the recipient will recognize ordinary income on the date the shares are awarded.
-The amount of ordinary income required to be recognized is an amount equal to the excess, if any, of the fair market value of the shares on the date of award over the amount, if any, paid for such shares.
+The amount of ordinary income required to be recognized is an amount equal to the excess, if any, of the fair market value of the shares.
 In such case, the recipient will not be required to recognize additional ordinary income when the shares vest.